 “B-5!”
 Father McKraken shouted to the crowd of old ladies in the Bingo Hall.
-Rose and Helen never missed Bingo Night every other Friday.
+Rose and Helen rarely missed Bingo Night.
 Luckily, Paulie agreed to watch Da’Quarius for them.

 “I-27!”
-Father McKraken shouted loudly.
+Father McKraken shouted.
 He wanted to make sure those who forgot their hearing aids could hear him.